 - Learn to document pertinent patient findings in writing or in electronic format

 Statement on Accommodation of Students with Disabilities

-The Lawrence S. Bloomberg Faculty of Nursing is committed to ensuring that students are afforded an academic environment that is dedicated to the advancement of learning and that is based on the principles of equitable access and individual dignity; as such, they are committed to facilitating the integration of students with disabilities into the University community.
-The Lawrence S. Bloomberg Faculty of Nursing also strives to preserve the academic integrity of the University and the program by affirming that all students satisfy the essential requirements of the program and program courses.
+The Lawrence Bloomberg Faculty of Nursing is committed to ensuring that students are afforded an academic environment that is dedicated to the advancement of learning and that is based on the principles of equitable access and individual dignity; as such, the Faculty is committed to facilitating the integration of students with disabilities into the University community.
+The Lawrence Bloomberg Faculty of Nursing also strives to preserve the academic integrity of the University and the program by affirming that all students satisfy the essential requirements of the program and program courses.

 NOTE: specific programs in Ontario may have additional program specific essential requirements.

 - These abilities could be demonstrated with or without accommodations, as noted in the Context section above. ↩︎

 - Modified from, “Representative Skills, Abilities, and Capacities for the Bachelor of Nursing Program,” University of Manitoba ↩︎